dronekit/dronekit-python/docs/examples/vehicle_state.rst

        cd dronekit-python/examples/vehicle_state/

 #.
-You can run the example against the simulator by specifying the Python script without any arguments.
+You can run the example against a simulator (DroneKit-SITL) by specifying the Python script without any arguments.
-   The example will download and start DroneKit-SITL, and then connect to it:
+   The example will download SITL binaries (if needed), start the simulator, and then connect to it:

    .. code-block:: bash